 No. You don’t have to be a programmer or a business major to be a great Fellow.
 In fact, 75% of Fellows work in non-technical roles.

 All kinds of skills can translate into success at a startup job, as long as you’re ready to hustle, try new things, and learn on the go.
-If you’ve been a leader on campus, gained skills at internships or jobs, and care about finding a career where you make a real impact day-to-day, you might be a great fit!
+If you’ve been a leader on campus, gained skills at internships or jobs, and care about finding a career where you make an impact, we encourage you to apply!